bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Rules for every PR I try to follow.

-As the maintainer, please:
+🚨 As the maintainer, please: 🚨

 * Never approve the PR if you are not sure if it makes sense OR if you don't have enough time to review it properly.
 It is totally fine to postpone or review only a part of the PR and say that you can't review everything right now.
 **That's critical and please take it seriously**: green is green.
 Only approve a PR if you would be ok to deploy it to production.
 This is at least what we follow in the Thanos project.
 * Don't trust anyone.
 Everyone makes mistakes.
 Ask questions, challenge the code.
 Anyone means also yourself!
-Don't merge your own PR without review. (:
+Don't merge your own PRs without review. (:
 * Make use of [the scout rule](https://www.oreilly.com/library/view/97-things-every/9780596809515/ch08.html), but very carefully.
-Ask the author to fix places around the areas they are contributing to unless they are totally new, it's a difficult or invasive change.
+Ask the author to fix places around the areas they are contributing to unless they are totally new or it's a difficult or an invasive change.
 * Follow the suggestions I had in previous sections: be friendly and use proper English.

 ### Controversial: Refuse to review and merge huge (1k+ lines of code) PRs.